 How to Generate a Chemical Hazard Sign

 An online form prompts users for information regarding the quantity, health, flammability, and reactivity of solid, liquid, and gaseous materials in each room.
-The form is submitted to an EHS database where a sign representing a summary of the room hazards is generated.
+The form is submitted to an EHRS database where a sign representing a summary of the room hazards is generated.

 You will be asked to fill in emergency contact information and the quantity of chemicals in each category (flammability, reactivity and health).
 This information can be obtained from the Material Safety Data Sheets (MSDS) for each chemical.

-Once you have completed and submitted the form, the Environmental Health and Safety Department will print out your sign and will place it inside the door plaque on the appropriate door in your department.
+Once you have completed and submitted the form, the Environmental Health and Research Safety Department will print out your sign and will place it inside the door plaque on the appropriate door in your department.